 Maintenance Needs for Each System

 - Ducted: Inspect and clean ductwork, replace filters, check for leaks or damage.
-For airflow optimization, see our guide to improving air circulation in your wine cellar.
+To optimize airflow, see our guide to improving air circulation in your wine cellar.

 - Ductless: Clean or replace filters, check refrigerant levels, ensure evaporator coils are clean.